steineggerlab/probeit/README.md

 ##### Additional Options
 ###### **window-size** INT[200]
-Option for the size of window for Cap Probes
+Option for the size of window for 2nd Probes
 ###### **--not-cluster-positive** NONE
 When you **DO NOT** need to cluster positive genome, you can use this option.
 ###### **--probe-len1** INT [40]
-Option for length of Lig Probes.
+Option for length of 1st Probes.
 ###### **--probe-len2** INT [20]
-Option for length of Cap Probes.
+Option for length of 2nd Probes.
 ###### **--probe-error1** INT [0]
-Option for the number of error allowed in Lig Probes.
+Option for the number of error allowed in 1st Probes.
 ###### **--probe-error2** INT [1]
-Option for the number of error allowed in Cap Probes.
+Option for the number of error allowed in 2nd Probes.
 ###### **--minimizing-covered1** INT [1]
-Option for the number of times each seq from positive genome should be covered by Lig Probes
+Option for the number of times each seq from positive genome should be covered by 1st Probes
 ###### **--minimizing-covered2** INT [1]
-Option for the number of times each Lig Probe should be covered by Cap Probes
+Option for the number of times each 1st Probe should be covered by 2nd Probes
 ###### **--minimizing-repeats1** INT [1]
-Option for the number of random iterations when minimizing Lig Probes.
+Option for the number of random iterations when minimizing 1st Probes.
 ###### **--minimizing-repeats2** INT [10]
-Option for the number of random iterations when minimizing Cap Probes.
+Option for the number of random iterations when minimizing 2nd Probes.
 ###### **--minimizing-earlystop-criteria1** FLOAT [0.9]
-Option for proportion of seqs from positive genome covered by Lig Probes for earlystop upon minimizing of Lig Probes.
+Option for proportion of seqs from positive genome covered by 1st Probes for earlystop upon minimizing of 1st Probes.
 ###### **--minimizing-earlystop-criteria2** FLOAT [0.99]
-Option for proportion of Lig Probes covered by Cap Probes for earlystop upon minimizing of Cap Probes.
+Option for proportion of 1st Probes covered by 2nd Probes for earlystop upon minimizing of 2nd Probes.
 #### **Probes generating for genotyping**
 For genotyping Probeit snp is available.
 The snp workflow extracts sequences containing a snp from a strain genome.
 ##### Easy User's Guide